FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 RCM platform uses a database only on rcm master; this is the only database used in Robotics; it doesn't need much resources and manages a small set of entries so sqlite is the choice for this database.
-You can find it in the folder named /opt/rcm-platform/ and is a file called ``robotics_data.db``.
+You can find it in the folder named /opt/rcm-platform/ and it is a file called ``robotics_data.db``.
 To access this database you can use the following command:

 ::